Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 In addition, the pe.audio.sys "LU monitor" display bar will show the loudness strenght of these recordings.

-Regarding this, pe.audio.sys provides the LU offset control slider, for you to compensate your calibrated listening level when playing intrensically high loudness recordings.
-Just put the slider in a position matching the LU meter bar displacement.
+Regarding this, pe.audio.sys provides the "LU offset" control slider, for you to compensate your calibrated listening level when playing intrensically high loudness recordings.
+Just put the slider in a position matching the "LU meter" bar displacement.

 ## Listening at moderate or low volume.